perlindgren/syncrim/README.md

 - Flat hierarchy (no sub-components, at least for now).
 However the graphical representation may contain sub-views.

 - Grid based component layout.
-(However sub-views may use automated layout)
+(However sub-views may use automated layout).

 Modularity: